bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_7.rst

 |output_file| function. ``output_file()`` accepts various file-related
 arguments.
 For example:

-* ``filename``: the filename for the HTML file.
-If you don't supply a file name, Bokeh will use the file name of your python file as a filename for the HTML file it creates.
+* ``filename``: the filename for the HTML file
 * ``title``: the title for you document (to be used in the HTML's ``<title>`` tag)

+If you don't use the ``output_file()`` function to define a custom file name, Bokeh defaults to using the file name of your Python file as a filename for the HTML file it creates.

 Bokeh creates the HTML file when you call the |show| function.
 This function also automatically opens a web browser to display the HTML file.